hpcc-systems/DataMgmt/README.md

 	subkeyPath := DataMgmt.GenIndex.NewSubkeyPath('~my_index_store') : INDEPENDENT;

-That works fine if you're creating one index file, but if you're creating more than one in a single job then you will need to make the path unique **after** you generate it, like this:
+That works fine if you're creating one index file, but if you're creating more than one index in a single job then you will need to make the path unique **after** you generate it, like this:

 	subkeyPrefix := DataMgmt.GenIndex.NewSubkeyPath('~my_index_store') : INDEPENDENT;
 	subkeyPath1 := subkeyPrefix + '-1';